airnativeextensions/nativeextensions-documentation/docs/facebookapi/core/initialise-the-extension.md

 If you currently rely on the Facebook Platform SDKs being automatically initialized for use, you will now need to explicitly initialize the SDK by making the appropriate calls.
 :::

+###

-We suggest you ensure you have disabled automatic initialisation in your application by setting set the `AutoInitEnabled` flag to `false` in the application descriptor.
+To produce consistent results we suggest you ensure you have disabled automatic initialisation in your application by setting set the `AutoInitEnabled` flag to `false` in the application descriptor.
+These flags should be ignored however it appears Android may still auto initialise in some cases.

 For iOS you set the `FacebookAutoInitEnabled` key to `false` in your `InfoAdditions`